NathanielMA/Drone-Control/README.md

 ## TEAMMATES PLEASE READ:

 Seeing that you may be new to using this glove that I have made.
 Here is a quick rundown on how to adjust the parameters in the code to fit the glove.
+Since this code took me nearly three months to develop, there is a bit to learn about the code.

 ## Intro